rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 ## Color

-To get some color output in the console, I used the package {cli}, that provides functions to control the output in the R console.
-You can select the foreground using col_*() and the background-color using bg_*().
+To get some color output in the console, I used the package {cli}, that provides basic functions to control the color of the console-output.
+You can select the foreground using col_{color}() and the background-color using bg_{color}().

 ```R
 library(cli)